 You can also find this style of lens under other brand names.
 I’ve seen similar lenses by Opteka, Neewer, Brighten Star, Tosuny, 7Artisans, and Lightdow.
 So I have no idea who is doing the R&D on these actual designs, it seems like anyone can buy them factory direct and slap their logo on them.
 So I don’t think Meike is anything special as a company, like Kipon, or Laowa, or Mitakon who are real lens companies.
 I think they’re just another brand out of Hong Kong buying OEM Chinese photography junk and slapping their label on it.

 Meike 35mm f1.4 Review | Technical Overview

 Sharpness is decent in the center, but it does get a little softer at f1.4.

-Corners and edge sharpness is not great.
-You’ll see some improvement at higher apertures especially at infinity focus, but for the most part, this will limit this lens mostly to shooting center subject matter content.
+The corners and edge sharpness are not great.
+You’ll see some improvement at higher apertures, especially at infinity focus, but for the most part, this will limit this lens mostly to shooting center subject matter content.

 Since it is mostly a field curvature throwing off the sharpness, you could focus on the thirds and it will still look better, but the edges and corners never produce great results.

 Here is a sharpness sample at around f8.
 It does pretty well stopped down like this.